tomerkal/Pong/README.md

 # Pong
-My implementation of the classic game pong
+My implementation of the classic game pong using Java